 Ask your metabolic doctor or dietician for more information about these advances in therapies for PKU.

-- Mothers-to-be must follow strict low-phenylalanine (low-protein) diets both before becoming pregnant and throughout the pregnancy to avoid developmental problems and mental retardation in their babies
+- Staying on diet both before becoming pregnant and throughout the pregnancy can prevent developmental problems and mental retardation in their babies.

 - Pregnancies should be handled normally but the mother should be monitored by a doctor very closely.